Center for Loon Conservation

 - Red-throated Loon Winter and Migration Movements, Mid-Atlantic Coast

-BRI is collaborating with the Bureau of Ocean Energy Management, U.S. Fish and Wildlife Service, U.S. Geologic Survey Patuxent Wildlife Research Center, Sea Duck Joint Venture, Memorial University of Newfoundland, and North Carolina Wildlife Resources to study the offshore use of diving birds in federal Mid-Atlantic U.S. waters.
+BRI is collaborating with the Bureau of Ocean Energy Management, U.S. Fish and Wildlife Service, U.S. Geologic Survey Patuxent Wildlife Research Center, Sea Duck Joint Venture, Memorial University of Newfoundland, and North Carolina Wildlife Resources to study diving birds in federal Mid-Atlantic U.S. waters.
 Information obtained will be valuable for decision makers to determine future locations for offshore wind development.
-Lead researcher: Carrie Osborne and Jim Paruk.
+Lead researchers: Carrie Osborne and Jim Paruk.
+Click here for more information.

 - Common Loons, Yellowstone National Park